jeanc18rlos/dental-vip-cms/src/pages/en/foreign-patients.md

 '
 procedures:
   display: true
-  title: "¡One Specialty for Each Treatment!"
+  title: One Specialty for Each Treatment!
   procedures:
   - title: dental implants
     to: "/en/the-clinic/dental-implants/"